 And thirdly, review these 5 Cozumel-specific safety suggestions to help yourself stay safe from some of our more typical holiday hazards.

 Whether it’s involving seasoned residents or gung-ho vacationers, I see at least two moto accidents a week.
-Maybe two or more per day, at times!
+Maybe two or more per day, at times during high season.

 And while getting a little older has not diminished my romantic love of the open road with the wind in my hair, it has definitely modified my risk-reward analysis when it comes to visions of split-second skid outs and hot, bloody road burn.